SimonPocrnjic/upload-picture-with-php/README.md

-# Upload picture with php
+# Upload images with php

 Simple application that uploads images using simple PHP.